MeTheOne1/Automated-Scriptable-Objects-UI-Toolkit-Integration/README.md

 •	Setup the Localization and create a localization table.
 (Quick Start Guide | Localization | 1.5.9)
 •	Set the String Database Default Table Reference in Project Setting -> Localization
 •	Adapt the FieldNames in the SampleBindingAsset Script to your UI Element Names and create a Binding Asset Scriptable Object from it.
+•	Create a GameObject add a UI Document Component and add the TestUIUXML in the Inspector
-•	Create a GameObject and attach the UIManager Script and the Binding Asset Scriptable Object in the Inspector.
+• Add the UIManager Script to the same GameObject and add the BindingAsset Scriptable Object in the Inspector.

 Goal:
 Scriptable Object based UI Toolkit integration as highly automated as possible.
 The UIManager uses the Binding Asset SO field names to lookup the UI Elements.
 The SO field value is used as ley for the localization to lookup the entries.
 Multiple entries (as for DropDown fields) are separated by commas.